holmdk/IrradianceNet/README.md

 # IrradianceNet
+This is the official implementation of the [IrradianceNet paper]().

 ## 1. Installation
 This project was conducted using `pytorch==1.8.1`.
 It might also work with previous/future versions, but this is obviously not guaranteed.